What Is Table Beer & Why Is It So Popular?

-Precise definitions of alcohol levels are difficult to pin down beyond a drink's alcohol by volume (ABV) , the unit that measures the alcohol content of a liquid.
+Precise definitions of alcohol levels are difficult to pin down beyond a drink's alcohol by volume.
 Beyond ABV, you simply have a cultural barometer of what is considered to be lower or higher in alcohol when compared to the perceived average.
 That said, there is some structure to the notion of lower ABV that gives us all an idea of where everyone stands.

 - Table beer (2.8-3.8%)